palistra/devops-demolabs/Lab-1-Order-Pipeline.md

     <li>On the Job configuration panel, note that:
     <ul>
     <li>'Builder Type' is set to "Simple" (other options are available on the pull-down).
-    <li>'Run Conditions' is set to "Stop running this stage if this job fails" to prevent any other jobs in this stage from running and to make the stage failed is this Job fails.
+    <li>'Run Conditions' is set to "Stop running this stage if this job fails" to prevent any other jobs in this stage from running and to make the stage failed if this Job fails.
     <p>
     <img src="screenshots/BuildJobToOrderDeliveryPipelineBuildStageConfiguration.jpg" alt="BuildJobToOrderDeliveryPipelineBuildStageConfiguration">
     </ul>